Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

 Wix has literally hundreds of templates and themes to choose from.

 They also have thousands of stock images as well.
 That’s critical because today’s themes are reliant on high-resolution images that stretch across the entire screen.

-Each template is also VERY intuitive, and the templates appear to be WAY more modern than some of the other website builders you’ll find reviewed here.
+Each template is VERY intuitive, and the templates appear to be WAY more modern than some of the other website builders you’ll find reviewed here.

 2. Get Up-And-Running in 5 Minutes or Less